alchemy-fr/Phraseanet-Docs/en/User/Guide/Search.rst

 --------------------------

 It is possible to limit the search to a field of the description.
-The search pattern is the term searched in a specific field.
+The search pattern is the term searched IN a specific field.

-A search **London in City** will display the documents that contain the term **London** in a field labelled **City**.
+A search **London in City** will display the documents that contain the term **London** in a field named **City**.

-A search **France in Country** will display the documents that contain the term **France** in the field labelled **Country**.
+A search **France in Country** will display the documents that contain the term **France** in the field named **Country**.

 .. image:: ../../images/Rechercher-motdanslegende.jpg
     :align: center

 .. note::

-    For a field search, be sure to use the field label as it is in the documentary structure (case sensitive).
+    For a field search, be sure to use the field name as stated in the documentary structure.
+Field names are case sensitive.

 Advanced search
 ---------------

-To display the advanced search form, click on the wheel between the search field and the button **Search**.
+To display the advanced search form, click on the geared wheel between the search field and the button **Search**.

 .. image:: ../../images/Rechercheavancee0.jpg
     :align: center

-The window of advanced search is in three parts :
+The window of advanced search is in three parts:

 * The search form
 * The list of available bases and collections